Michael Angelo Batio: Solo career (1993–present)

 In April 1993, Batio founded his own record label, M.A.C.E.
 Music, which became one of the first labels online in 1996.
 He used this label when he began recording his first album, No Boundaries, which he released in 1995.
 Batio's second studio release was Planet Gemini in 1997, which showed a very progressive, experimental side to his playing.
 In 1999, Batio released his second instructional video, Jam With Angelo, which came with his third studio album as a companion CD: Tradition.
 This was quickly followed by a fourth full-length album in 2000, Lucid Intervals and Moments of Clarity, which was credited to "Mike Batio and Rob Ross", the latter being the drummer.

 In 2001, Batio released a CD with his band "C4," covering songs from his Holland years and including the original "Call to Arms."
 It was his 1st all vocal CD since recording with Nitro.
 Batio and C4 were featured on "Rock My Ass", a TV show self-described as "Chicago's live music venue from your couch".
 This was not Batio's first appearance on the show, having also appeared in 1999 with a band called No Remorse.

-In 2003, Batio released his first DVD, the title release in his Speed Kills series, followed by the second, Speed Lives, in 2004.
-It was also in this year that Batio released a compilation album, Lucid Intervals and Moments of Clarity Part 2, which featured songs from Tradition and Lucid Intervals.